Why is CloudFront serving outdated content from Amazon S3?

 Consider the following advantages and disadvantages for each method of object versioning:

-- Storing new versions of the object at the origin (Amazon S3) allows you to revert changes because the previous versions are still available under the previous names.
+- Storing new versions of the object at the origin (Amazon S3) allows you to revert changes to previous versions that are still available under the previous names.
 However, storing multiple versions of an object can increase your storage costs.

 - Updating the object at the origin but caching based on the query string can reduce your storage costs.
 However, to prepare for any rollbacks, it's a best practice to keep previous object versions offline.